 However, the bill caused a massive rift between legislators, and its potential effects on California’s work culture are still heavily debated to this day.

-Below, we discuss the AB 2932 bill so you can understand what it entails, its pros and cons, and how implementing a four-day work week would transform California’s job landscape.
+Below, we discuss this bill in detail so you can understand what it entails and how implementing a four-day work week would transform California’s job landscape.

 Table of Contents